okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-common-run-samples/main/go/runwidgetapp.md

 ### Start your work with the use cases

 After you successfully run the sample app, the next step is to build your integration by using the sample app as your guide.
-See [Load the widget](/docs/guides/oie-embedded-widget-use-case-load/go/main/) to start using the widget and explore the available use cases.
+See [Load the Widget](/docs/guides/oie-embedded-widget-use-case-load/go/main/) to start using the Widget and explore the available use cases.